Installing RStudio & Shiny Servers

 Whether or not to Start at Boot

 RStudio Server does not consume an awful lot of RAM.
 But on a small machine, every bit of memory can be precious.
-So perhaps you don’t want to have RStudio Server running all the time?
+Perhaps you don’t want to have RStudio Server running all the time?
 No problem!

 # Check whether RStudio Server is running.